 He’s a perfect little scavenger!

-I asked him to separate the newspapers and scrunch each one into a ball.
+Then I asked him to separate the newspapers and scrunch each one into a ball.

-Then the boys had a blast throwing the newspaper balls into the spider web to see if it would catch them (just like a real one would catch a fly!).
+The boys had a blast throwing the newspaper balls into the spider web to see if it would catch them (just like a real one would catch a fly!).

-But he could just barely reach the bottom part of the web, so he stuck the newspaper balls to it by hand.
+But he could just barely reach the bottom part of the sticky spider web, so he stuck the newspaper balls to it by hand.